Parliamentary.ai

 Overview

-This bill amends the Equality Act 2010 to require employers to make reasonable adjustments for employees who are carers of disabled people, ensuring they can balance work and care responsibilities.
+This bill amends the Equality Act 2010 to legally require employers in England, Scotland, and Wales to make reasonable adjustments for employees who are carers of disabled people.
+This ensures carers receive the same workplace protections as disabled employees themselves.

 Description